MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ReportSubmissionRule.md

 ## SYNOPSIS
 This cmdlet is available only in the cloud-based service.

 Use the New-ReportSubmissionRule cmdlet to create the report submission rule in your cloud-based organization.
-The report submission rule identifies the custom mailbox to deliver user reported messages to.
+The report submission rule identifies the user submissions mailbox (where to deliver user reported messages).

 **Note**: If the rule already exists (the Get-ReportSubmissionRule cmdlet returns output), you can't use this cmdlet.
 To delete the existing rule and start over, use the Remove-ReportSubmissionRule cmdlet first.